fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-iotcore.md

 - Retrieve a list of "Things"
 - Retrieve details (Registry, Properties) of "Things"
-- Retrieve properties (Control Support, Device Shadow) of "Things"
+- Retrieve properties (Control Signal, Device Shadow) of "Things"

 - Update properties of "Things" (POST to Device Shadow)

 ## Prerequisites